tweag/ghc-proposals/proposals/0000-linear-types.rst

 hence remain compatible with base.

-The only function which will need to change is ``($)`` because its typing rules is built in the type checker.
+The only function which will need to change is ``($)`` because its typing rule is built in the type checker.
 Ignoring the details about levity and higher-rank polymorphism in the typing rule, the type ``($)`` will be: